1. Use of Radiant Heat

 First in this rundown is the use of radiant heat.
 This method involves the application of water heaters and installing water pipes right beneath your garage floor.
 Or rather you can alternatively fix the pipes on your garage walls.
 This system works pretty simply and effective.
 The pipes have water running through them and the heaters keep boiling the water thus transferring heat throughout your garage through radiation.
 It’s quite interesting how this mechanism is easy and cheap to install.
 All it costs you is the fuel for the water heater.

-2. Wood Burner
+2. Heat A Garage with Wood Burner

 Here is yet another cheap mechanism to chase cold out of your busy garage.
 It’s just as simple as it sounds.
 All you need to do is to burn wood and that way heat is produced which is in turn circulated around your garage.
 One thing you should have in mind before adopting this heating mechanism is that the garage ventilation should be perfect to help keep fumes/smoke off the garage.
 If the ventilation is poor, things may end up getting much more uncomfortable than the cold itself.
 So make sure the garage ventilation is perfect before adopting this method.